Skip to main content

 Common questions about homeschooling in Mississippi

-Mississippi has very minimal requirements.
-You must complete an annual enrollment form with your local School Attendance Officer under §37-13-91.
-That's essentially it.
-There are no required subjects, no standardized testing, no teacher qualification requirements, and no curriculum approval process.
+Mississippi requires only one compliance step: complete an annual enrollment form with your local School Attendance Officer under §37-13-91.
+There are no required subjects, no standardized testing, no teacher qualifications, and no curriculum approval.
+The law references 180 instructional days per year.
+Mississippi is widely regarded as one of the lowest-regulation homeschool states in the country.

 Is Mississippi a good state for homeschooling?